 “The number-one cost in tea production is labor.
 Only the young leaves can be harvested, and the delicacy of the process demands that the work be done by hand.
 But, as minimum wages rise and production facilities remain inadequate, the efficacy of such a labor-intensive industry is declining.
 An additional blow to the already-struggling industry is the growth of the Indonesian palm oil industry: Sumatran forests and tea plantations are being destroyed to make way for palm oil farms and production facilities.”

 “Not only does Indonesia have a thriving coffee industry in addition to their tea industry, but the Kerinci Valley is also the world's largest producer of cinnamon, growing over 85 percent of the world's supply.
 For many families, this variety of agricultural products is the key to much-needed financial stability.
 In addition to a few acres of coffee plants, these sisters, Elina and Juminah, have also planted cinnamon trees along the border of their property.
 ‘It's an investment,’ Juminah says, ‘but in a few years we can sell the bark when the trees become large.’”

 You can check out more of the Hanson brothers' work on their Instagram feeds or over at their joint story-telling project, @modocstories.
-Keep following @afarmedia to see more fascinating takeovers from some of our favorite photographers.
+Follow @afarmedia on Instagram to see more fascinating takeovers from some of our favorite photographers.